noaburt/mycodingchallenges/README.md

 # My Coding Challenges

-This is a place for me to store my attempts and solutions to John Crickett's Coding Challenges
+This is a repo for me to store my solutions to John Crickett's Coding Challenges

 These are found at https://codingchallenges.fyi/challenges/